Ghery S. Pettit, iNCEPresident

 Ghery has been active in the IEEE EMC Society for over 35 years.
+He is a Life Senior Member of the IEEE.
 He served as Secretary/Treasurer of the Littleton Colorado Chapter in 1983, Secretary of the Santa Clara Valley Chapter in 1985/1987, Vice Chairman of the SCV Chapter in 1987/1989 and Chairman in 1989/1991.
 He served as Secretary of the Santa Clara Valley Section of the IEEE in 1991/1992, Treasurer in 1992/1993, Vice Chairman in 1993/1994 and Chairman in 1994/1995.
 After moving to the Pacific Northwest he served as Chairman of the Seattle Chapter of the IEEE EMC Society from 1997 to 2000.
 He served on the Board of Directors of the IEEE EMC Society as a Director at Large from 1999 to 2004 and 2006 to 2011.
 During this time he served as the Chapter Coordinator from 1999 to 2005.
 From 2003 to 2008 he was the Vice President for Communications Services.
 In 2009 and 2010 he was the Vice President for Conference Services.
 He served as President Elect for the IEEE EMC Society in 2011, President in 2012 and 2013 and Immediate Past President in 2014 and 2015.

 In 2000 Ghery was a recipient of the IEEE 3rd Millennium Award and was awarded the IEEE EMC Society’s Laurence G. Cumming Award for Outstanding Service in 2007.
 Ghery has written 9 papers and articles for publication and contributed a chapter for the 2nd Edition of the ARRL’s Radio Frequency Interference Handbook.
 Ghery is a Technical Advisor for the ARRL in the area of EMC and holds an Amateur Extra license (N6TPT).
 He is a duo-decade member of the dB Society.
 He is also an instrument rated private pilot.
 He has been listed in several Marquis Who’s Who publications over the past 28 years, including Who’s Who in the West, Who’s Who in America and Who’s Who in the World.